FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

    * The Participant selects the Conference that is occuring;
    * The Participant selects the underlined word "Vote" that is next to the desired question.

- **Visualize and Answer the Most Voted Questions:**

-* **Actor**: Speaker
-* **Description**: This use case exists so that the speaker can visualize and answer the most voted (or all) questions asked during the conference.
-* **Preconditions and Postconditions**: In order to visualize and answer the questions, the Speaker must first login into the application and create a conference room.
-Then the questions will be displayed in the Conference chat.

-* **Normal Flow**:
-   * The Speaker logs in;
-   * The Speaker creates a Conference;
-   * The Speaker can see the questions in the chat and answer them.

-* **Alternative Flows and Exceptions**:
-   * The Speaker logs in;
-   * The Speaker joins a Conference that was not created by him;
-   * The Speaker is only allowed to watch the conference as a participant so he can't answer the questions.